What is a Color Wheel Blog Banner

 What is the Purpose of a Color Wheel

 In simple words, the color wheel will guide you the next time you ask yourself, “What looks great with green?”
 It will help you to arrange colors aesthetically in your designs without going through a series of hits and trials.
+But why color for wheels?
+It could be any other shape isn’t it?
+Gradually, you will get all the answers within this blog.

 Moreover, the colors look different in digital and print media.
 Therefore, you should know about the two types of color wheels: RGB (red, green, and blue) and RYB (red, yellow, and blue) used for print and screens, respectively.
 However, color models dictate the presentation of colors in different media to a large extent.
 So, let’s explore the types of colors and the mixing models based on the color wheel to get a better idea.